GO TO: About HAPI | Project Collaborators | Study Status and Metrics

 - Does using HEPA air cleaners in the home improve asthma health outcomes over and above the "usual" asthma education program?

-Preliminary Findings
+Findings

-In the first 50 participants, we have observed:
+In the first 50 participants, we observed:

-- General acceptability of HEPA air cleaners in a rural, Latino immigrant farm worker population
+- General acceptability of HEPA air cleaners in a rural, Latino immigrant farm worker population.

-- Indoor PM2.5 concentrations lower than in other inner city urban asthma studies but at levels associated with asthma health effects in the published literature
+- Indoor PM2.5 concentrations lower than in other inner-city urban asthma studies but at levels associated with asthma health effects in the published literature.

-- Indoor NH3 concentrations -- higher concentrations than most reports, indoor/outdoor ratio consistent with other reports
+- Indoor NH3 concentrations--higher concentrations than most reports, indoor/outdoor ratio consistent with other reports

-- At pre-randomization visit we have found:
+- At pre-randomization visit, we found:

-- clinically relevant lack of asthma control in 20% of subjects
+- clinically relevant lack of asthma control in 20% of subjects.

-- increased pulmonary inflammation in 30% of subjects
+- increased pulmonary inflammation in 30% of subjects.

-- evidence of airway obstruction in 13% of subjects
+- evidence of airway obstruction in 13% of subjects.

 Communication and community engagement